 – Develop a neighborhood program that will create a sense of community pride through heightened participation.

-– Increase parental involvement in all aspects of students’ lives to improve students’ chances for lifelong success.
+– Increase parental involvement in all aspects of students’ lives to improve their chance for lifelong success.

 – Become a model for similar programs in other cities.